roy-jingyang/OrdinoR-doc/source/index.rst

-Whereas lion's share of research in process mining has been devoted to the control-flow perspective of business processes, event log data may also contain a wealth of information related to other pespectives.
+Whereas lion's share of research in process mining has been devoted to the control-flow perspective of business processes, event log data may also contain a wealth of information related to other perspectives.
 Organizational perspective concerns human resources related to a process, especially the ones as participants in process execution.
 Impact of human resource behavior on process execution has been